tldr-pages/tldr/pages/common/lsd.md

 `lsd -lh`

-- Long format list sorted by size (descending):
+- List all files and directories in long format, sorted by size (descending):

 `lsd -lS`